whblondeau/mrs_e/stories/route-66-poker_run.md

 “Those things are going to kill you.
 Unless you crash and that do-rag somehow fails to protect your skull from impact.”

 Mrs. E laughed.
-In her head, Esmeralda laughed too, a creaking sort of whispery laugh.
-My motorcycle is weird, Mrs. E thought.
+In her head, Esmeralda laughed too, a creaking sort of whispery laugh. _My motorcycle is weird,_ Mrs. E thought.

-“You wouldn’t ride me if I wasn’t.”
+_“You wouldn’t ride me if I wasn’t.”_

-Weren’t..
+_Weren’t_.
 Once an English teacher, always an English teacher.

 “Izzy, you don’t get it.
 I might die soon, yes.
 Maybe on this trip; maybe you’ll have to deal with my dead body.
-But seriously, it’s my life… besides, I care more about keeping you from dying.”
-You earnest, pious fuckwit.
+But seriously, it’s my life… besides, I care more about keeping you from dying.” _You earnest, pious fuckwit._

 “Well, if you die, you won’t exactly be able to even do that much, will you?”